pablobm/pygame-tutorial/00300-movement/text.md

 * Get the image moving diagonally
 * Any one of the above, but faster
 * Get the image to start from the bottom right corner and move up
+* Get the two identical images moving on the screen in different directions
+* Get two diffent images moving on the screen in different directions